lab2023/cybele/README.md

 ## Credits

+- Cybele is maintained and funded by [lab2023 - internet technologies](http://lab2023.com/)
+- Thank you to all the [contributors!](https://github.com/lab2023/cybele/graphs/contributors)
+- This gem is inspired from [suspender](https://github.com/thoughtbot/suspenders)
-Cybele is maintained and funded by [lab2023 - internet technologies](http://lab2023.com/) Thank you to all the [contributors!](https://github.com/lab2023/cybele/graphs/contributors) The names and logos for lab2023 are trademarks of lab2023, inc.
+- The names and logos for lab2023 are trademarks of lab2023, inc.

 ## License